jtheisen/moldinium/readme.md

 ```

 In a xaml environment, the created class that implements `INotifyPropertyChanged`
-will fire it for `HaveRunningChildren` the moment it needs to be reevaluated
+will fire it for `HaveRunningChildren` the moment it needs to be re-evaluated
 due to changes of `IsRunning` in one of its children.
 In fact, the value of
 `HaveRunningChildren` will be cached and multiple reads will retrieve the
 cached value until a dependent value change invalidates this cache.